ratiz-glitch/mtkclient/README.md

 # MTKClient

 A fork of MTKClient for the MT8113 chipset.
-It provides commands for dumping and flashing the preloader, U-Boot, and FIT image, with the goal of helping make progress toward loading an unsigned kernel on modern Kobo e-readers.
+It provides commands for dumping and flashing the preloader, U-Boot, and Linux, with the goal of helping make progress toward loading an unsigned kernel on modern Kobo e-readers.
 Before proceeding with this README, I recommend reading the documentation made by enthdegree [here](https://github.com/enthdegree/mt8113) to gain more context.

 > [!CAUTION]
 > This repository may brick your Kobo.
 Use at your own risk.